-Since its launch in 2007, the iPod Touch – Apple’s “iPhone without a phone” – has sold over 100 million units, but in recent years it’s been forced to watch from the sidelines as the flashier iPhone, iPad and Apple Watch have hogged the limelight.
+Since its launch in 2007, the iPod Touch – Apple's “iPhone without a phone” – sold over 100 million units, but then it was forced to watch from the sidelines as the flashier iPhone, iPad and Apple Watch have hogged the limelight.

-Now, Apple has decided the time is right to revitalise its brilliant pocket player with a bunch of fresh new features.
-This sixth-generation model boasts a fast, powerful A8 chip, a souped-up iSight camera and a host of new colours.
+So in 2015 Apple decided the time was right to revitalise its brilliant pocket player with a bunch of fresh new features.
+This sixth-generation model - still the most current - boasts a fast, powerful A8 chip, a souped-up iSight camera and a host of new colours.
 As a result, its functionality and performance are similar to that of the iPhone 6, apart from the ability to make calls and track your location via GPS.

 After liberating the Touch from its plastic packaging, what jumps out is its striking design and wafer-thin dimensions – it's just 6.1mm thick.

 It's a beautifully made device, with clutter-free, ergonomic bodywork that begs to be slid into your pocket.
 It's solidly built, but at a feather-light 88g you'll barely know it's there.

 We're expecting to see a few Black Friday iPod deals pop up this year so keep an eye on the deals box at the top of this page if you're looking to snap one up.

 The four-inch, 1,136 x 640-pixel Retina touchscreen is covered in a fingerprint-resistant coating – essential for when it's commandeered by the kids – and flanked by the Home button and camera lens for the improved FaceTime HD selfie camera.

 The aluminium back end is silky to the touch and comes in a choice of six opulent colours.
 Our Space Grey sample had a refined, business-like look to it, while the other options are eye-catching but not too brash.